waterbycounty

 What's happening with rivers in Atlantic County right now?

-Atlantic County's primary USGS streamgage on the Great Egg Harbor River is currently reading 37 cubic feet per second — 43% of the long-term mean of 86.01 cfs.
+Atlantic County's primary USGS streamgage on the Great Egg Harbor River has a pipeline snapshot of 37 cubic feet per second — 43% of the long-term mean of 86.01 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Atlantic County water compare to the New Jersey average?